-If it wasn’t for the ACA, I am literally uninsurable unless I go through my own corporation.
-The ACA means that I do not have to jump through that hoop, which automatically lowers my costs.
+Like many other Americans, if it wasn’t for the ACA, I am literally uninsurable unless I go through my own corporation because of pre-existingconditions.
+Getting insured this way unfairly increases my costs, and frankly this isn’t an option for many other potentially uninsurable Americans out there.
+The ACA means that I do not have to jump through that hoop.